Tom Learoyd-Lahrs: Melbourne Storm

 On 1 September 2014, Learoyd-Lahrs signed with the Melbourne Storm for the 2015 season.

 He played just one game for the Storm, their Round 2 loss to the Manly Sea Eagles, and five games for their Queensland Cup feeder club, the Sunshine Coast Falcons, due to a knee injury.
 In October 2015, he announced his retirement from the NRL.

 Post-NRL career

 In 2016, following his NRL retirement, Learoyd-Lahrs returned to Tamworth, playing for the North Tamworth Bears, winning the Group 4 premiership with the club.
 In 2021, he moved to Townsville, Queensland with his family and worked as a coach for the Norths Thuringowa Devils in the Townsville & Districts Rugby League competition in 2022.

 Personal life

 In 2005, Learoyd-Lahrs, who played under the name Tom Learoyd up until that point, added Lahrs to his surname in honour of his biological father, Michael Lahrs.
-His son Kaiden is currently a member of the North Queensland Cowboys NRL squad.
+His son Kaiden Lahrs is currently a member of the North Queensland Cowboys NRL squad.